 There is a visa application process for Nigerian citizens who wish to travel to Finland.

-In order to apply for a visa, you must go through VFS Global in Abuja.
+You must go through VFS Global in Abuja to apply for a visa.
 Upon receipt, your application will be forwarded to the Finnish Embassy in Abuja for review.

 VFS Global in Nigeria offers a variety of Schengen visas.

 - Depending on the type of visa you’re applying for: